 Hops - Perle

 Yeast- White Labs WLP 300

 Water- Reverse Osmosis Base with light additions of CaSO4, CaCl2

 Original Gravity: 17.7 Degrees Plato

 Aroma: The aroma is dominated by the yeast and complex malt character.
 Sweet toasted malt, banana, and clove create a nice, rich aroma.

-Appearance: 1885 pours reddish-orange with moderate cloudiness due to the non-flocculating yeast and the higher protein content from the wheat.
+Appearance: 1885 pours orange with moderate cloudiness due to the non-flocculating yeast and the higher protein content from the wheat.
 A thick white lasting foam emerges with medium carbonation.

-Flavor: Our weizenbock shares much of the same character as a classic hefeweizen, with increased malt complexity due to the higher ABV, and from layering traditional German caramel and toasted malts.
+Flavor: Our weizenbock shares much of the same character as a classic hefeweizen, with increased malt complexity due to the higher ABV, and traditional German malts.
 This beer is very smooth, non-bitter, and finishes with a pleasant candy-like sweetness.
 The yeast comes through with the classic banana-clove character.
-Overall 1855 easy to drink and very enjoyable!
+Overall 1855 is easy to drink and very enjoyable!

 Mouthfeel: Full, chewy, and creamy, with medium carbonation.